A Quality Index Metric and Method for Online Self-Assessment of Autonomous Vehicles Sensory Perception: Abstract

 \section{Abstract}

-Perception is critical to autonomous driving safety.
-Camera-based object detection is one of the most important methods for autonomous vehicle perception.
-Current camera-based object detection solutions for autonomous driving cannot provide feedback on the detection performance for each frame.
-We propose an evaluation metric, namely the perception quality index (PQI), to assess the camera-based object detection algorithm performance and provide the perception quality feedback frame by frame.
-The method of the PQI generation is by combining the fine-grained saliency map intensity with the object detection algorithm's output results.
-Furthermore, we developed a superpixel-based attention network (SPA-NET) to predict the proposed PQI evaluation metric by using raw image pixels and superpixels as input.
-The proposed evaluation metric and prediction network are tested on three open-source datasets .
-The proposed evaluation metric can correctly assess the camera-based perception quality under the autonomous driving environment according to the experiment results.
-The network regression R-square values determine the comparison among models.
-It is shown that a Perception Quality Index is useful in self-evaluating a camera’s visual scene perception.
+Reliable object detection using cameras plays a crucial role in enabling autonomous vehicles to perceive their surroundings.
+However, existing camera-based object detection approaches for autonomous driving lack the ability to provide comprehensive feedback on detection performance for individual frames.
+To address this limitation, we propose a novel evaluation metric, named as the detection quality index (DQI), which assesses the performance of camera-based object detection algorithms and provides frame-by-frame feedback on detection quality.
+The DQI is generated by combining the intensity of the fine-grained saliency map with the output results of the object detection algorithm.
+Additionally, we have developed a superpixel-based attention network (SPA-NET) that utilizes raw image pixels and superpixels as input to predict the proposed DQI evaluation metric.
+To validate our approach, we conducted experiments on three open-source datasets.
+The results demonstrate that the proposed evaluation metric accurately assesses the detection quality of camera-based systems in autonomous driving environments.
+Furthermore, the proposed SPA-NET outperforms other popular image-based quality regression models.
+This highlights the effectiveness of the DQI in evaluating a camera's ability to perceive visual scenes.
+Overall, our work introduces a valuable self-evaluation tool for camera-based object detection in autonomous vehicles.